ctrueden/ctrueden.github.io/_pages/deus/Timeline.md

 #While Magitech is stripping the U.S. of its power by keeping its technological and mystical secrets close to its chest, the people of Midgard have been sharing their technologies and mystic (and anti-mystic) techniques with Russia and other Asian countries, fueling new innovations there.
 #Though Pax Artificium remains a haven for mystics in the U.S., its reputation is now matched by the city of Xanadu, the &quot;surface city&quot; of Midgard, located in the heart of the Himalayan mountains.
 Those few humans have been there, Valhalla, the capital of Midgard, is also said to be quite amazing.

-__2094:__ An [/pax/groups/five.html|elite mystic unit] led by a &quot;superhero&quot; known as [/pax/pcs/moses.html|Speed Demon], through a series of heroic actions, stops several potential nuclear disasters from occurring, ending the war, and puts an end to the Seven's diabolical scheme.
+__2094:__ An [elite mystic unit](/pax/groups/five.html) led by a &quot;superhero&quot; known as [Speed Demon](/pax/pcs/moses.html), through a series of heroic actions, stops several potential nuclear disasters from occurring, ending the war, and puts an end to the Seven's diabolical scheme.

 __2096__: Bolstered by the fact that mystics saved the Earth during WW3, the mystics form the World Mystics Guild, a major step toward their worldwide rise to power.